paulghaddad/baby_site/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 tags:
   - food
 ---
-One of my biggest fears as a parent was raising a picky eater.

 M﻿y husband and I are adventurous eaters and enjoy good, fresh food.
 When Hayden began solids, I wanted him to eat a variety of foods and appreciate a good meal.